MogammadShaqeelless16/memeow/blueprint.md

 ## Overview

-A fun and interactive mobile game where players drag and drop cat memes to match them with humorous scenarios.
+A fun and interactive mobile game where players match cat memes to humorous scenarios.

 ## Project Blueprint